SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ### Adaptive Type: RSWM

-Algorithms which allow for adaptive timestepping (all except `EM` and `RKMil`) can take in an `RSWM` type which specifies the rejction sampling with memory algorithm used.
+Algorithms which allow for adaptive timestepping (all except `EM` and `RKMil`) can take in an `RSWM` type which specifies the rejection sampling with memory algorithm used.
 The constructor is:

 ```julia